kgracekennedy/ActivityDataWearableTechnology/README.md

 * README.md file to outline the analysis done by me (Grace)
 * run_analysis.R that does the data cleaning
 * CleanActivity.txt, which is the clean, structured data that is produced by run_analysis.R
-* A codebook, which has yet to be written!
+* A codebook, describing the variables and process

 ##Reqested Feedback from Peer Review
 Thank you for taking the time to review my code.
 At the end of the peer assessment, there is a place for overall feedback.
 If you don't mind, I would appreciate your general thoughts on how the code and explication can be optimized or otherwise improved: